2010–11 North Carolina Tar Heels men's basketball team: NCAA tournament

 Despite the loss, the Tar Heels returned to the NCAA tournament after a one-year absence as the No. 2 seed in the East Regional.
 They played their first two games at Time Warner Cable Arena in Charlotte.
 They played there alongside bitter rival Duke, who is the top seed in the West Regional.

-The Heels didn't have an easy time of it in the early rounds, despite playing in a city that is only two hours from campus and is home to a very large alumni and fan base.
-In the first game, the Tar Heels got all they could handle from Long Island before pulling away late for a 102–87 win.
-They then squeaked by Washington on the strength of a combined 45 points from Zeller and Barnes.
+The Tar Heels had a tough first game against Long Island before pulling away late for a 102–87 win.
+They then beat Washington on the strength of a combined 45 points from Zeller and Barnes.
 They advanced to the Sweet 16 at the Prudential Center in Newark.

 The Tar Heels first faced the 11-seeded Marquette Golden Eagles in the Sweet 16 in Newark.
 Marquette had an off night and the Heels dominated their opponent with a score of 81–63.
-UNC's next test was against a very hot Kentucky Wildcats team, fresh off a win against the overall number one seed – the Ohio State Buckeyes.
+UNC next played the Kentucky Wildcats team, fresh off a win against the overall number one seed – the Ohio State Buckeyes.
 UNC was down early and remained down by 8 at halftime.
-Despite the barrage of 3-points from the Wildcats, UNC launched a furious comeback to tie the game late.
-Just as UNC was on the verge on overtaking Kentucky, freshman Brandon Knight hit a clutch 3-pointer to put Kentucky on top for good.
-Kentucky beat UNC 76–69 to advance to the Final Four in Houston.
+Despite the barrage of 3-points from the Wildcats, UNC launched a comeback to tie the game late.
+But freshman Brandon Knight hit a clutch 3-pointer, and Kentucky beat UNC 76–69 to advance to the Final Four in Houston.